 What’s New in Android P

 Considering this is an early developer preview, and not anywhere near the final release, a lot will change.
 Similar to 2017 with Android O things are subject to change, evolve, or be removed completely by the time it’s actually released to the public.
-Google’s also only showing off a small percentage of what’s new, even if they shared a lot during Google I/O.
+Google’s also only showing off a small percentage of what’s new, and saving the rest for later.
+Even on the 4th preview, the “wellness” features from Google I/O are still missing.

-We’ll start with new Android P features announced at Google I/O, then continue with other tidbits from earlier this year.
+We’ll start with new Android P features announced at Google I/O, the highlights, anything in the 4th preview, then continue with other tidbits from earlier this year.

 - Gesture Navigation Controls: A single home button that allows you to swipe up and down to get into app switching, swipe to scroll, and more.
 Similar to gesture controls from OnePlus or Apple.
 Check out these new controls in our video below.